-- SE Henry Street (between 34th and 36th) – Pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.
+- SE Carlton Street (between 34th and 36th) – Pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.

-- SE 32nd Avenue (between SE Carlton and Tolman) – Continue open trench (not on Fridays).
+- SE Tolman Street (between 32nd and Reed College Place) – Continue open trench (not on Fridays).

 Construction should be completed by summer 2015.
 The project area is bordered by SE Woodstock Boulevard on the north, SE 28th Avenue on the west, SE 45th Avenue on the east and SE Crystal Springs Boulevard on the south.

 - Typical work hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday, but the contractor may schedule work during the same hours on Saturdays.

 - Construction will create noise, vibration and dust and will disrupt normal neighborhood activity.

 - Traffic control signs will be set up.
 The contractor will maintain local access, but you should expect delays.